wdk-docs/feathers-docs/source/api/client/socketio.rst

 cross-origin restriction in the browser so it is possible to connect to any Feathers server.

-   .. tip: The socket connection URL has to point to the server root which is where Feathers will set up Socket.io.
+.. tip:: The socket connection URL has to point to the server root which is where Feathers will set up Socket.io.

 .. code:: html